andrew-graves/psyc5500_TA/README.md

 # PSYC 5500: Electroencephalography

-### This repository contains Python code translated from MATLAB incorporating select chapters of Mike Cohen's "Analyzing Neural Time Series Data".
+### This repository contains Python code I translated from MATLAB incorporating select chapters of Mike Cohen's "Analyzing Neural Time Series Data"

+#### University of Virginia, Spring 2020

 - The translated code is contained within the notebooks folder, along with the associated sample EEG data.